johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

-Pay not attention to the stuff below.
+Pay no attention to the stuff below.
 It's for things I have yet to address in the tutorial.

 If you are using a PrivateKeyVault or really any Linux device, the following line sends a qr-code representation of **hello world** to the screen at the BASH console.
 You can put whatever message you want between the quotes to get a qr-code representation of that message.
 `qrencode -t ANSIUTF8 "hello world"`